SpirentOrion/go-avrogrpc/README.md

     Foo(context.Context, *MsgA) (*MsgB, error)

-Here, the request type is `map[string]interface` (since `goavro` translates `record` to `map[string]interface{}`).
+Here, the request type is `map[string]interface{}` (since `goavro` translates `record` to `map[string]interface{}`).
 The response type is `interface{}`.
-It's up to the server implementation to return the correct concrete type here.
+It's up to the server implementation to return the correct concrete type.
 For example, if the Avro response type is also a `record` then the return should be `map[string]interface{}`.
 However, this isn't always the case.
 If the Avro response type is a primitive type like `int`, then the handler should just return `42`.

-If there is a type mismatch between what a server handler returns and what `goavro.BinaryFromNative` expects (based on the codec built from the Avro protocol specification), then this will produce a runtime error.
+If there is a type mismatch between what a server handler returns and what `goavro.BinaryFromNative` expects (based on the `goavro.Codec` built from the Avro protocol specification), then this will produce a runtime error.

 ## Acknowledgements